kev197/bayes-filter-sim/README.md

 <img src="https://github.com/user-attachments/assets/f51a4f61-eae3-4796-a1d6-78f64bea318e" alt="image" width="400"/>

-T = 500, resampling particles at N_s / 2, grid resolution 12px
+T = 500, resampling particles at ~50% effective particles, 12px grid resolution, non-manual control

 This is a personal project made during Summer of 2025 developed by me, a rising sophomore studying computer science and mathematics at Rutgers University.